 Anime & Manga

-- The titular protagonist of Kimba the White Lion is a heroic, majestic, and high-class white lion.
+- Kimba the White Lion: The titular protagonist is a heroic, majestic, and high-class white lion.

 - Blacksad: White-furred and -feathered animals represent white people.
 The Arctic Nation is a group in the vein of the KKK made up of racist, white supremacist white-furred and feathered animals, which averts the usual "white coloration, good moral alignment" portrayal of white animals.